-I am a partner at Ballast IP Law focusing on patent and trademark litigation and Section 337 investigations before the International Trade Commission (ITC).
+I am the head of the intellectual property practice at Massey & Gail LLP, focusing on patent and trademark litigation and Section 337 investigations before the International Trade Commission (ITC).
 I handle patent litigation matters in a variety of technologies, including the pharmaceutical, mechanical and consumer electronic fields, and have experience in all aspects of patent litigation, including pre-litigation investigations, writing and arguing claim construction at Markman hearings, examining and cross-examining fact and expert witnesses, and management of litigation before both judges and juries at trial.
 Some of my more significant cases from the past several years are as follows:

 - Certain Audiovisual Components and Products Containing the Same (Inv.
 No. 337-TA-837) (Fed.
 Cir.) – Successfully represented respondent Funai Electric Co. and its subsidiaries in an International Trade Commission investigation, resulting in finding of no violation and termination of the investigation in Funai’s favor.